Ross rifle: Service

 The first 1,000 rifles were given to the Royal North-West Mounted Police (RNWMP) for testing.
 Routine inspection before operational testing found 113 defects bad enough to warrant rejection.
 One of these was a poorly designed bolt lock that enabled the bolt to fall right out of the rifle.
 Another was poorly tempered component springs that were described as being as "soft as copper".
 In 1906, the RNWMP reverted to their Model 1894 Winchesters and Lee–Metfords.
-The Ross rifle was modified to correct these faults and became the Mark II Ross (Model 05 (1905)).
-In 1907, the Mk II was modified to handle the higher pressure of newly designed .280 Ross, this variant was called Mk II**.
-The Model 10 (1910) was a completely new design, made to correct the shortcomings of the 1905.
+The Ross rifle was modified to correct these faults and became the Mark II Ross [Model 05 (1905)].
+In 1907, the Mk II was modified to handle the higher pressure of new .280 Ross, this variant was called Mk II**.
+The Model 10 (1910) was a new design, to correct the shortcomings of the 1905.
 None of the major parts are interchangeable between the 1905 and the 1910 models.

-Although the British were now encouraging standardization across the Empire on the Lee–Enfield, Canada stayed with the Ross.
+Although the British were now encouraging standardization in the Empire on the Lee–Enfield, Canada stayed with the Ross.
 The Model 10 was the standard infantry weapon of the First Canadian Contingent of the Canadian Expeditionary Force when it first arrived in France in February 1915.